List of Kamen Rider 555 characters: Yuka Osada

 Yuka Osada (長田 結花, Osada Yuka) is a teenage girl who was bullied by her younger sister, who their parents favored over her, and other girls from her school and basketball team.
 The emotional stress from this leads to her falling down snow-covered stairs, reviving as the Crane Orphnoch (クレインオルフェノク, Kurein Orufenoku), and slaughtering her sister and the basketball team.
 Following this, she meets Yuji Kiba and joins him in protecting humans, though she occasionally and secretly kills people she deems "bad guys".
 Throughout the series, she exchanges texts with Keitaro Kikuchi, eventually developing a semi-romantic relationship with him along the way, and developed a crush on Naoya Kaido, though he does not reciprocate.
 Near the end of the series, she is mortally wounded by the Bat Orphnoch and killed by Saeko Kageyama.

 In an alternate timeline depicted in the film Kamen Rider 555: Paradise Lost, Osada joins Yuji and Kaido in proving to the Human Liberation Army that they were on their side.
 However, the trio fall into a Smart Brain trap, during which Osada and Kaido are killed by the Elasmotherium Orphnoch.

-As the Crane Orphnoch, Osada can fly at incredible speeds, create afterimages, and possesses increased jumping capabilities and lung capacity, and superhuman hearing.
-Additionally, her film counterpart can assume a Flying Mode (飛翔態, Hishō-tai), gaining larger wings on her collar and sides as well as crane-like legs.
+As the Crane Orphnoch, Osada can fly at incredible speeds, create afterimages, and possesses increased lung capacity and superhuman hearing and jumping.
+Additionally, her film counterpart can assume an alternate Flying Mode (飛翔態, Hishō-tai), gaining larger bird wings on her collar and sides as well as crane-like legs.

 Yuka Osada is portrayed by Yoshika Katō (加藤 美佳, Katō Yoshika).